Posted on 16 Comments

 Our testing revealed that the performance is also very close – KST X08 V5 centers a little better than GDW, but the speed is spot on.

-And considering the price that is just half of KST, this can be a great alternative for a budget build.
+And considering the price which is just half of KST, this can be a great alternative for a budget build.

 Blue Bird BMS-101HV [Digital]